jth1911/SMU_MSDS_6306_CS1/README.md

 - There is a strong competition in the East and West of the country with more than 20 breweries per State

-- Colorado is also a strong market with many breweries
+- Colorado is also a strong market with many breweries and Beers

-- With few exeptions, the eastern States of the country tend to have highest ABV and IBU, in the Max and Median points of the distribution.
+- With few exceptions, the eastern States of the country tend to have highest ABV and IBU, in the Max and Median points of the distribution.

-- There is a correlation between ABV and IBU (coefficient: +0.0351)
+- There is a correlation of 0.67 between ABV and IBU.

-- There is a strong correlation between Beers and Population, with a new Beer per each 75K people
+- There is a correlation of 0.61 between Beers and Population, with 75K people per beer

-- There is a strong correlation between Breweries and Population, with a new Brewery per each 420K people
+- There is a correlation of 0.55 between Breweries and Population, with 420K people per brewery

-# Potential Opportunities
+# Opportunities

-- We see opportunities for Expansion in states like Florida, New York, Ohio, and Georgia that are below the Correlation Line between Beer, Breweries, and Population.
+- We see opportunities for Expansion in states like Florida, New York, Ohio, and Virginia that are below the Correlation Line between Beer, Breweries, and Population.

-- Within above States, we would highlight New York and Ohio states having the strongest  ABV and IBU.
-This could be a good fit for our strategy
+- At the same time, there are a group of states that are outliers in the number of beers and breweries per population (Colorado, Indiana, Minnesota, etc.).
+We would suggest to gather more data on these states to see the reason of such difference and seek if there is any opportunity for market growth.

+- States that are way below the line need also more analysis.
+They can be a great opportunity, but can have a greater reason for cultural, political, or religious reason.